AungThiha/KMPTemplate/README.md

 ## Roadmap
 - Scope the ViewModels to NavGraph destinations so that they can become garbage collectable when a respective destination exits
 - Move presentation layers into their own respective modules so they can be compiled in parallel with other modules and have clear boundaries with other modules
+- Update setup instruction because Fleet is no longer a go-to IDE for KMP project
+- Write integration tests to ensure new changes don't break the existing ones
+- Write instrumentation tests to ensure things work as expected on real devices
+- Figure which snapshot test framework would best suited for the project
+- Set up snapshot tests
 - Implement AES-GCM encryption for session storage for security
 - Unify the jvmToolchain version across all modules to make sure updating java versions easy
 - Use spotless to sort the keys in version catalog to make searching keys easier
-- Write integration tests and instrumentation tests to ensure new changes don't break the existing ones

 ## CI/CD
 - [iOS](https://aungthiha.github.io/iOSAppAccessAutomation/)